weaveworks/scope/site/installing.md

 ## <a name="k8s"></a>Installing Scope on Kubernetes

+If your cluster is on GKE, first you need to grant permissions for the installation with:

+    kubectl create clusterrolebinding "cluster-admin-$(whoami)" --clusterrole=cluster-admin --user="$(gcloud config get-value core/account)"

 To install Weave Scope on your Kubernetes cluster, run

     kubectl apply -f "https://cloud.weave.works/k8s/scope.yaml?k8s-version=$(kubectl version | base64 | tr -d '\n')"